Help Center/ Edge Security/ Best Practices/ CC Attack Protection/ Cookie-based CC Attack Protection

 Figure 1 CC Attack Protection configuration area

-6. In the upper left corner of the CC Attack Protection page, click Add Rule.
-In the displayed dialog box, set Rate Limit Mode and specify User Identifier in the Cookie field.
+6. In the upper left corner of the CC Attack Protection page, click Add Rule, set Rate Limit Mode to Cookie, and enter a field name.

 With a CC attack protection rule, you can set Protective Action to Block and specify Block Duration.
 Then, once an attack is blocked, the attacker will be blocked until the block duration expires.
 These settings are recommended if your applications have high security requirements.